m-Py/jExp/README.md

 ### TO DO

 1. rework logger functioning; does not work the expected way in simon experiment
-  1. replaced logger method by Experiment.storeData method
+  1. replaced logger method by Experiment.storeData method, which return JSON string containing data of all stimulus objects
 2. create simple sample experiment that demostrates functionality (Simon effect experiment)
   1. CHECK
 3. implement more stimuli features in new Stimulus implementation (rectangle, triangle, ...)